-The draft permitting "reform" bill bearing the watermark of the American Petroleum Institute (API) would significantly weaken protections under the National Environmental Policy Act (NEPA) and make it easier to approve fossil fuel and mining projects (among other projects) without adequate environmental analysis or meaningful public input.
+The newer version of Manchin's Dirty Permitting Bill released on September 21, 2022, would significantly weaken protections under the National Environmental Policy Act (NEPA) and make it easier to approve fossil fuel and mining projects (among other projects) without adequate environmental analysis or meaningful public input.
 The bill also would undermine the ability of impacted communities to enforce legal protections against these fossil fuel and mining projects by changing the rules that govern judicial review of project-approval decisions.
 The bill also includes provisions that require the President to prioritize oil and gas projects, that constrain time for state review under Section 401 of the Clean Water Act, and that alter FERC's obligations regarding transmission infrastructure.